h2non/fw/README.md

 ## About

-**fw** is a tiny library (<200 SLOC) which helps with asynchronous control-flow management in JavaScript environment
+**fw** is a tiny library (<200 SLOC) which helps with asynchronous control-flow management in JavaScript environments

 It was designed to be easy-to-use and small, in order to embed it as a part of other libraries or frameworks